The story of a customer with a great product but bad implementation.

 - Implement Product Grouping and Quote Line Grouping.

 - Implement the right pricing strategy by levering the multiple pricing methods:

 - Contracted Price.

 - Percent of Total.

 - Option Pricing.

-We also provide the customer and strategic business vision as to how they can leverage their Salesforce CPQ investment for the best by using Advance Approvals, Contracting, and preparing the ground to use Salesforce Billing.
+We also provide the customer and strategic business vision of how they can leverage their Salesforce CPQ investment for the best by using Advance Approvals, Contracting, and preparing the ground to use Salesforce Billing.